 Sexually transmitted diseases may be caused by various agents, whether they are bacterial, viral, fungal, or parasitic.
-Among the most common STDs caused by bacteria are Chlamydia and gonorrhea, which the World Health Organization (WHO) reports to afflict millions of new victims every year.
+Among the most common STDs caused by bacteria are Chlamydia and Gonorrhoea, which the World Health Organization (WHO) reports afflict millions of new victims every year.
 Mentioned here are other bacterial STDs, as well as additional information on them.

 About 12 million to 20 million people can acquire syphilis every year.
-This bacterial STD is caused by Treponema pallidium, and because its symptoms are fairly similar to those of other bacteria caused STDs, the best way to diagnose syphilis is through examinations.
+This bacterial STD is caused by Treponema pallidium, and because its symptoms are fairly similar to those of other bacteria caused STDs, the best way to diagnose Syphilis is through examinations.
 There are many stages of this disease, and at times, it takes up to three months before the symptoms show.
 Doctors usually examine for the presence of ulcers or chancres on areas such as the anus, the vulva, or the penis.
 These indicate the presence of syphilis in its primary stage.